hetalgada15/Music-Analysis-Chatbot/README.md

 ## Overview

-Welcome to ChatCSV, a Streamlit application that integrates OpenAI's GPT-3.5 Turbo model to create a chatbot experience focused on music insights.
-This project combines the power of natural language processing with a user-friendly interface to explore music-related queries.
+Welcome!
+I've developed Music Chat CSV, a Streamlit app that merges OpenAI's GPT-3.5 Turbo for rich music insights.
+Users can upload CSV files for analysis and engage in conversational interactions, capturing the essence of music-related queries seamlessly.

 ## Objective